opencypher/cypherdb/src/content/docs/developer-guide/database-internal/vector.md

 ---
 title: Vector types
-description: "Kuzu's column-oriented in-memory data structures for efficient data processing"
+description: "CypherDB's column-oriented in-memory data structures for efficient data processing"
 ---

 ## ValueVector

-A value vector is Kuzu's column-oriented in-memory data structure to store a chunk of data of the same data type.
+A value vector is CypherDB's column-oriented in-memory data structure to store a chunk of data of the same data type.
 The size of `ValueVector` is defined by `DEFAULT_VECTOR_CAPACITY`, which is 2048.
 This is an empirically selected value with the presumption that the data stored in the value vector will fit into CPU cache.

 A value vector has the following core fields:
 - `data`: Stores the actual data which is a trivial byte array managed by a unique pointer.